Poetry Postcard Activations

 Cascadia Poetics LAB Blog

-CPF9 Saturday Afternoon Reading VIDEO!
+CPF9 Kubota Garden Reading VIDEO!

 The Poetry Postcard Fest is an annual 56-day experiment in spontaneity and community building.
 This literarary event is a self-guided workshop in spontaneous composition where people sign up to send 31 original poems on postcards to folks on a participation list before the end of August.
 The fest was initiated in 2007 by poets Paul E. Nelson and Lana Ayers, and has grown to include poets participating worldwide.
 Registration opens annually on September 1.